“Letters from a Small State” is a place to find, read, and think about beautiful writing.

 The goal of this site is to bring you writing that is cohesive, descriptive, and driven by emotion.

 There might find a “how to” posts here and there, but for the most part if you want to learn how to write a beautiful blog post, our philosophy is simple: read more beautiful writing.

 How do you determine what is “beautiful writing?”
-Hmmm… an interesting question.
-It’s open for discussion of course, but here’s a few of our criteria:
+Like all art, beautiful writing is open to interpretation.
+But here’s a few of our criteria:

 - pushes the boundaries of genre

 - is written with precise and often unexpected detail

 This is a blog that brings you work by many different writers.
 Some posts are written by me (see below).
 Others come from guest contributors.Many posts are about other writers, with links to their work.

 “Big Question” is a series that poses One Big Question, over the course of a month, to multiple contributors and asks them (and you!) to look for as many different ways to answer it.

 Where are the cool photos from?